What Is a G6PD Test?

 Risks of a G6PD Test

-Blood draws are routine procedures that rarely cause any serious side
+Blood draws are routine procedures that rarely cause serious side

 effects.

-In very rare cases, risks of giving a blood sample include:
+In very rare cases, the risks of giving a blood sample can include:

 - excessive bleeding

 - infection at the site of needle puncture